ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/pages/layouts.md

 # Layouts

-Greenwood defines two types of layouts to help layout your pages with common HTML
+Greenwood defines two types of layouts that can be used to wrap your pages with common HTML

 - _App Layout_: The ["app shell"](https://developers.google.com/web/fundamentals/architecture/app-shell) that will wrap all pages.
-- _Page Layouts_: Layouts that can be re-used across multiple pages using [frontmatter](/docs/resources/markdown/#frontmatter).
+- _Page Layouts_: Layouts that can be re-used across multiple pages and defined using [frontmatter](/docs/resources/markdown/#frontmatter).

 Greenwood will handle merging the `<body>` and `<head>` tag contents when building up your pages and layouts.